What is orthodontics?

 How long does orthodontic treatment take?

 Treatment times vary on a case-by-case basis, but the average time is from one to two years.
 We offer SureSmile technology in our practice for reduced treatment times.
-You can learn more information about this technology at their web site.
+You can learn more information about this technology here.
 Actual treatment time can be affected by rate of growth and severity of the correction necessary.
 Treatment length is also dependent upon patient compliance.
 Maintaining good oral hygiene and keeping regular appointments are important in keeping treatment time on schedule.

 Do braces hurt?